-- the words you or your refer to you and other persons who apply for membership of the Scheme or who are accepted as members of the Scheme, as the context requires; - the words Generate, we, us or our refer, unless the context requires otherwise, to Generate Investment Management Limited; - where words are defined in the Glossary on page 17, those words have the same meaning wherever they are used in this document; and - we refer in some places to things that we "generally" or "currently" do.
+- the words you or your refer to you and other persons who apply for membership of the Scheme or who are accepted as members of the Scheme, as the context requires; - the words Generate, we, us or our refer, unless the context requires otherwise, to Generate Investment Management Limited; - where words are defined in the Glossary on page 20, those words have the same meaning wherever they are used in this document; and - we refer in some places to things that we "generally" or "currently" do.
 This describes our practice as at the date of this document only.
-We can review and change our practices without notice to you, so long as we comply with the Trust Deed.
+We can review and change our practices without notice to you, provided that we comply with the Trust Deed and relevant law.